 Frank et al. (2016) concluded that the capelin stock off Newfoundland and Labrador did not collapse.
-(Nakashima 1996, Carscadden & Nakashima 1997, Carscadden et al. 2001, DFO 2001)(Evans & Nakashima 2002)(DFO 2000)(O'Driscoll et al. 2002, Mowbray 2014)(e.g. Gjøsæter et al. 2009, ICES 2017)To reach this conclusion they analyzed several aspects of the biology of capelin (i.e. distribution and demography), some aspects of the surveys carried out by Fisheries and Oceans Canada, and the response of components of the ecosystem to the large scale changes that occurred during the early 1990s.
-These authors postulated that the reported collapse was not real and proposed two hypotheses to interpret why the surveys have failed to detect large fish aggregations; 1) capelin changed its migratory patterns while the timing of the survey has remained constant leading to a spatio-temporal mismatch between the survey and the stock, and 2) the capelin stock has become less migratory remaining in inshore waters, and therefore undetected by the offshore surveys.

-The objective of this paper is to assess the relative empirical support for the hypotheses of stock collapse (DFO 2015) vs non-collapse (Frank et al. 2016).
+The debate over the collapse or non-collapse of capelin in the NL region is not new, and it stems from the unexplained discordance between the inshore and offshore indices in the 1990s, where inshore indices suggested little change in capelin biomass since the 1980s while the offshore acoustic survey found a dramatic decrease in capelin biomass (Nakashima 1996, Carscadden & Nakashima 1997, Carscadden et al. 2001, DFO 2001).
+And while this discordance resulted in the exclusion of the offshore acoustic survey as an input into the capelin multiplicative year-class model, this model still had large statistical uncertainties ((Evans & Nakashima 2002), suggesting that the inshore indices alone did not explain capelin year class variability.
+This model is no longer in use as the number of inshore indices collected has been reduced over time (DFO 2000).
+Since 1999, the offshore acoustic survey is considered the best method to obtain an index of the immature capelin biomass in NL (O'Driscoll et al. 2002, Mowbray 2014), which is in accordance with Iceland and the Barents Sea (e.g. Gjøsæter et al. 2009, ICES 2017).
+In Frank et al. (2016), support for the non-collapse of capelin was based on changes in biology of capelin post-1991 (i.e. distribution and demography), re-analysis of the offshore research surveys (multi-species bottom trawl and acoustic), and the response of various components of the ecosystem (e.g., zooplankton, northern cod, birds, seals) to the large scale changes that occurred during the early 1990s.
+These authors postulated that the reported collapse was not real and proposed two hypotheses to interpret why the offshore spring acoustic surveys have failed to detect largecapelin aggregations since 1991: 1) capelin changed its migratory patterns while the timing of the acoustic survey has remained constant leading to a spatio-temporal mismatch between the survey and the stock, and 2) the capelin stock has become less migratory and are remaining in inshore waters, and therefore undetected by the offshore surveys.
+The objective of this paper is to assess the relative empirical support for the hypotheses of stock collapse (DFO 2015) vs non-collapse (Frank et al. 2016) using all available data.

-ADB: Hannah, I am not happy with the last sentence, but I feel like I am running in circles.
-Can you have a crack at this, please?
-Thanks!

 References